 So many people ask me why I give away so much content.
 I’ve been told “I don’t understand your model” more than once.
 But the companies who work with me get it.

 My mission to grow leaders is vital.
-If you really can’t pay, you still need this, and I will share for free.
+If you really can’t pay, you still need our Winning Well tools and techniques, and I will share for free.
 I also know that the best work I do is face-to-face, helping you and your team go deeper.
 The deeper magic happens when we explore your world together.

 I encourage you to adopt a similar approach.
 No matter what your mission, be a teacher.
-Help people understand the industry, their environment and what they don’t know.
+Help people understand the industry and the competition.
 Give boldly.
 Important work will follow.
 If it doesn’t, improve your message.

 2. In Recruiting: Give a Realistic Perspective